canari-dev/Timing-Disperions-Strategies-with-Deutsche-Boerse-A7/README.md

 # Timing Dispersion Strategy (requires Deutsche Boerse A7 access) #
 ## A simple way to know when to enter dispersion strategy ##

+This project requires a valid subscription to Deutsche Boerse's A7 service.
+Go to https://www.mds.deutsche-boerse.com/mds-en/analytics/A7-analytics-platform to know more about A7.

 A Dispersion Strategy is a way for option traders to take advantage of the premium in index implicit volatility compared to single stock's volatility.

 This premium stems from different leading flows in each asset class :